 Pendleton Yakima Camp Thick Warm Wool Striped Throw Blanket

-This blanket is made of Pure Virgin Wool, is available in various colors and comes in two sizes: Twin 66 x 84 inches and Queen 90 x 90 inches.
+It’s available in different colors and comes in different sizes: Twin size 66 x 84 inches and Queen size 90 x 90 inches.

 Affordable Wool Blankets For Camping